 Here the water stays fairly shallow for a good 200 meters, but it’s not quite as flat as in Punta Trettu.
 The beach is shallow so you might have to start partly in the water when launching, but once riding there is no lack of space so it’s less busy than Punta Trettu.

 I’ve visited here twice but still haven’t ridden the spot, so I can’t comment to much about the spot quality.
 I always go with Punta Trettu it seems, but do give Porto Botte a go if you have the chance (and do let me know what you think of it in the comments 😃).

 Spiaggia Su Giudeu is on the East coast of Sardinia, divided from the already mentioned spots by a large mountainous area.
 Although they aren’t far apart, you have to drive along an extremely tight serpentine road for a third of the way so it still takes an hour between the spots.

 This spot is a large, beautiful bay with fine sand.
 It’s very popular with normal beach lovers and is well equipped with beach bars, parking and other facilities.
-Online I read that you’re not allowed to launch from the beach but this didn’t seems to be a think with the locals I spoke with.
-Especially on a windy day in September I doubt that no one minds as the beach was pretty empty anyway as is usually the case when the wind is too strong.
+Online I read that you’re not allowed to launch from the beach but this didn’t seem to be a thing with the locals I spoke with.
+Especially on a windy day in September I doubt that no one minds as the beach was pretty empty anyway, as they usually are when the wind is too strong.